Highlights of the Program

 A PIVOTAL MOMENT FOR ENHANCED OIL RECOVERY AND CCUS

-- Federal incentives and policy momentum creating new opportunities for CO₂ utilization in EOR projects
+- Capitalizing on federal incentives and policy momentum to create new opportunities for CO₂ utilization in EOR projects

-- Performance differences between brownfield and greenfield developments and their deployment timelines
+- Examining performance differences between brownfield and greenfield developments and their deployment timelines

-- Infrastructure requirements including pipelines, transport access, and industrial CO₂ capture sources
+- Outlining infrastructure requirements, including pipelines, transport access, and industrial CO₂ capture sources

-- Economic drivers, regulatory frameworks, and investment factors shaping large-scale CCUS deployment
+- Analyzing economic drivers, regulatory frameworks, and investment factors shaping large-scale CCUS deployment

 09:35 - 09:40